 Two, measure clicks-per-resolution on a complete ticket lifecycle.
 From ticket creation to first response to resolution to close.
 Count every click.
 Freshdesk and Help Scout are typically 8-12 clicks per lifecycle; Zendesk Enterprise with complex routing can run 18-22.
 At 1,000 tickets/month, that gap is 600 extra clicks per agent per week.
 It adds up.

 Three, test the AI agent with your real FAQ content.
 Paste your five most common ticket questions into the AI agent setup.
 Measure what it answers correctly on the first try without any tuning.
-Intercom Fin out-of-the-box answered 4 of 5 correctly; Zendesk AI agents answered 3 of 5; Freshdesk’s Freddy answered 2 of 5.
-These were our actual results, not vendor benchmarks.
-The gap in Day-1 accuracy predicts the admin time required to reach acceptable deflection rates.
+Day-1 accuracy varies widely between the strongest and weakest agents, and that gap predicts the admin time required to reach acceptable deflection rates.

 Four, export the full ticket history.
 Try pulling every closed ticket from the last 90 days including tags, assignee history, and custom field values into a CSV without involving support.
 If this requires a support ticket, an API call, or “talk to your CSM”, the data is not truly portable.
 Every tool in this guide passes except for a handful of Kustomer legacy configurations.